Part of a series of online notebooks,

 including Oakland Museum Chief Curator Phil Linhares, whose work is also in the exhibition.

 Winter hikes in Marin.
-I think that for the new book, I will fill a wooden
+I will fill a wooden artist's paintbox

-before, and like the the way they look, displayed open with small paintings and
+for the cover.
+They will be displayed open with small paintings and

 January 16, 2010